DylanLeveille/C2KA-GUI/README.md

 ● Empty entries in the stimuli page are ignored.
 However, at least one stimuli must be entered to proceed to the next page.

 ● Entered behaviours are automatically capitalized.
+For behaviours to be valid, they must

 ● The Neutral stimulis is represented by the capital N, and the Deactivation stimulus is represented by the capital D.